 Urban Waste Water

-Investment and operational improvements in urban waste water treatment are needed.
-In 2019 the EPA identified 120 priority urban areas where improvements are required to address the following key issues (1) comply with EU collection and treatment standards; (2) eliminate discharges of raw sewage; (3) improve treatment where waste water is the sole significant pressure on water bodies at risk of not meeting their environmental objectives (4) prevent waste water from adversely affecting bathing waters; (5) protect shellfish and pearl mussel habitats.
+Significant investment is needed to upgrade deficient waste water treatment systems.
+In 2020 the EPA identified 113 urban areas where treatment must improve as a priority to address the following key issues (1) comply with EU collection and treatment standards; (2) eliminate discharges of raw sewage; (3) improve treatment where waste water is the sole significant pressure on water bodies at risk of not meeting their environmental objectives (4) prevent waste water from adversely affecting bathing waters; (5) protect the habitats of endangered freshwater pearl mussels.
 Irish Water must direct resources at resolving these issues, so that improvements are prioritised where they are most needed to protect human health and the environment.

 Key developments for the protection of marine waters include the implementation of the Marine Strategy Framework Directive (MSFD), the Marine Spatial Planning Directive and the adoption of measures stemming from the review of the Common Fisheries Policy.
 Further progress will also need to be made in formally designating a coherent and ecologically representative network of marine protected areas.